ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 Linux platform has binutils already and no need to install it further.
 We use Linux binutils in this chapter just because iMac will display Chinese text.
-The iMac corresponding binutils have no problem except it add g in command name.
+The iMac corresponding binutils have no problem except it add g in command name and and display with your area language instead of pure English on iMac.
-For example, use gobjdump instead of objdump, and display with your area language instead of pure English on iMac.
+For example, to use gobjdump instead of objdump and I have the result of chinese language unicode display instead of pure English on my iMac.

 The binutils tool we use is not a part of llvm tools, but it's a powerful tool in ELF analysis.